oracle/terraform-provider-oci/website/docs/d/cloud_guard_data_source_events.html.markdown

 # Data Source: oci_cloud_guard_data_source_events
 This data source provides the list of Data Source Events in Oracle Cloud Infrastructure Cloud Guard service.

-Returns a list of events from CloudGuard DataSource
+Returns a list of data source events (DataSourceEventCollection  resource) from the data source (DataSource resource) identified by dataSourceId.

 ## Example Usage